Food & drinks

 Marmahon is a sort of pasta, made from flour.

 Palestinians cook it with chicken stock and onion.
-The taste is very light and simple.
+The taste is very light and plain.

 mahshi w warak